Dr. R. Michael Philson, Associate Provost

 304 Fairchild Hall

 The Study Abroad Office is the first stop for students planning to study abroad.
 We offer a variety of academic programs that prepare students for success in an increasing global society.
-Programs are designed to meet student needs and are as varied as the students.
-Programs range from short term faculty-led and group programs to individual summer, semester and academic year opportunities.
+Programs are designed to meet student needs and include national and international programs that are as varied as the students.
+Programs range from short term faculty-led and group programs to individual semester and academic year opportunities.
 With over sixty individual exchange programs, and several hundred affiliation agreements worldwide, programs are available in Africa, Asia, Australia, Europe, North America, and South America.

 Faculty-led programs are study abroad courses taught internationally by K-State faculty and are coordinated by the Study Abroad Office in cooperation with the academic departments.

-Many students qualify for Federal Financial Aid and scholarships and are encouraged to apply.
+Many students qualify for financial aid (Student Financial Assistance) and scholarships and are encouraged to apply.

 Scholarship Programs for Foreign Study